 Sussex IFCA conducted extensive informal consultation to develop and generate support for potential management measures at Kingmere.
 Prior to the designation of first tranche MCZ sites at the end of 2013, Sussex IFCA had already begun its first stage of consulting with the community on management.
 Leading the process, Sussex IFCA worked with the Marine Conservation Society and independent consultants on an innovative project which utilised a film-based technique called Community Voice Method (CVM) to gather people’s views on Sussex MCZ management.

 Forty-one filmed stakeholder interviews were conducted between November 2013 and April 2014, with people selected based on their expert knowledge or involvement in relevant industries or sea user groups.
 The aim was to ensure as full a range of views and values as possible from across the area was captured.
 The 30 minute film produced was screened at 6 wider community MCZ management workshops conducted in October and November 2014.
 At the workshops, potential management options for different fishing activities within Kingmere MCZ were discussed.
+You can watch the film here.

 These management options were developed by Sussex IFCA in consultation with Natural England in response to the conservation advice for the site, with key site users and the Authority’s committee.

 This means that there will be a review period of 4 years.
 The first review will be in 2021.
 If there is evidence that there is a significant impact on the MCZ features, then the byelaw will be amended to address this.
+Any changes to the byelaw will involve full consultation with stakeholders.

 Links to further information